Skip to main content

 Bio

-Dr. Lili Du is a professor in the Civil and Coastal Engineering Department at the University of Florida.
+Dr. Lili Du is a Courtesy Professor and Professor Emeritus and she also serves as Principal Research Engineer and Lead AI Program Manager in FHWA Highway Safety and Operations Office R&D, responsible for developing, leading and managing AI projects and activities.
+She was an Associate and then Full Professor in the Civil and Coastal Engineering Department at University of Florida from 2017-2025.
+She also worked as an assistant and then an associate professor at the Illinois Institute of Technology (IIT) from 2012 to 2017, and as a Post-doctoral Research Associate for NEXTRANS at Purdue University from 2008 to 2012.
 She received her Ph.D. degree in Decision Sciences and Engineering Systems with a minor in Operations Research and Statistics from Rensselaer Polytechnic Institute in 2008, MS degree in Industrial Engineering from Tsinghua University in 2003, and her BS degree in Mechanical Engineering from Xi’an Jiaotong University, China in 1998.

-Dr. Du’s research is characterized by integrating operations research, network modeling, game theory, control theory, machine learning, and statistical methods into traffic flow analysis, transportation system analysis, urban planning, and network modeling.
-Her ongoing research primarily centers on next-generation smart, green, and shared transportation systems, encompassing connected and/or autonomous vehicles, electric vehicles, mobility on demand, smart curb technologies, network resilience, and traffic flow analysis.
-Dr. Du’s research has been published in Transportation Research Part B, Part C, and Part D, IEEE Transactions on ITS, Networks, and Spatial Economics.
-Her research has been funded by the National Science Foundation (NSF), State Department of Transportation (DOT), US DOT STRIDE University Transportation Center (UTC), FMRI UTC, and Toyota InfoTechnology Center.
+Dr. Du’s research is characterized by integrating operations research, network modeling, game theory, control theory, AI, and statistical methods into traffic flow analysis, transportation system analysis, urban planning, and network modeling.
+Her current research mainly focuses on the impacts of connected and/or autonomous vehicles and electric vehicles, mobility on demand, smart curb, network resilience, and traffic flow analysis.
+Dr. Du’s research has been published hundreds of publications in Transportation Research Part B, Part C, and Part D, IEEE Transactions on ITS, Networks, and Spatial Economics, and prestigious conferences.
+She also delivered hundreds of invited talks and lectures in national and international seminars, workshop, symposiums, and conferences.
+Her research has been funded by NSF, State DOTs, STRIDE UTC, FMRI UTC, and Toyota InfoTechnology Center.
+Dr. Du was awarded as an NRC renowned Research Associate at the Federal Highway Administration-Turner-Fairbank Highway Research Center from 2023-2024.
+She was a recipient of the NSF CAREER award in 2016.
+Her project, “Driverless City” won the First Nayar Prize at IIT.
+She is the founding and active chair of both TRB AEP40-4 subcommittee on Emerging Technologies in Network Modeling and ASCE-T&DI Artificial Intelligence in Transportation Committee.
+She serves as an editor for Transportation Research Part B: Methodological and an associate editor for IEEE Transactions on Intelligent Transportation Systems, Journal of Intelligent Transportation Systems.

 Research Interests